 On light-weight key disabling.
 Allowing a user to disable its private key via a standard username/password authentication has the advantage that a user does not have to resort to its soft-token, which may not be available (e.g., when the user's device is stolen).
 Although this convenience seemingly gives an adversary the chance to impose denial-of-service attack (i.e., the adversary can request the server to disable the user's private key), we argue that there are no sever consequences.

-- 1. An adversary knows nothing about a user's token or password.
-In this case the adversary can conduct an on-line dictionary attack against the user's password.
-This is sever if the on-line dictionary attack can be launched by a software program.
-Fortunately, there exist some effective methods (e.g., [27]) to force the adversary to conduct a manual on-line dictionary attack.
-It is likely that no adversary would conduct a manual on-line dictionary attack. - 2.
-An adversary knows a user's token but not password.
-In this case, it is seemingly more attractive for the adversary to manage to get the user's password so that he can produce signatures (rather than disable its private key).
-Moreover, the user might also have to disable its private key once the user realized that its soft-token has been compromised. - 3.
-An adversary knows a user's password but not token.
-In this case, the adversary can always disable the user's private key.
-We argue that this is no severe consequence because the user may also have to disable its private key once the user realized that its password has been compromised.
-Moreover, it might be unlikely that an adversary knows a user's password but not the user's token because the adversary could typically have had access to a user's computer (and token thereof).
-This is equivalent to the next case. - 4.
-An adversary knows a user's token and password.
-This means that the adversary is already able to produce signatures by contacting the server, which is perhaps more attractive than to conduct a denial-of-service attack by disabling the victim user's private key.
+First, suppose an adversary does not know a user's token or password.
+Then, the adversary can conduct an on-line dictionary attack against the user's password.
+This is sever if the on-line dictionary attack can be launched automatically by a software program.
+Fortunately, there exist some effective methods (e.g., [25]) to force the adversary to conduct a manual on-line dictionary attack, which may be unlikely.
+Second, suppose an adversary knows a user's token but not password.
+Then, it is seemingly more attractive for the adversary to manage to get the user's password so that it can produce signatures (rather than disable the user's private key).
+Moreover, the user might also have to disable its private key once the user realized that its soft-token has been compromised.
+Third, suppose an adversary knows a user's password but not token.
+Then, the adversary can always disable the user's private key.
+This may not be seen as a drawback because the user has to disable its private key once the user realized that its password has been compromised.
+Fourth, suppose an adversary knows a user's token and password.
+Then, the adversary is already able to produce signatures by contacting the server, which is perhaps more attractive than to conduct a denial-of-service attack by disabling the victim user's private key.